 Training journals are just that.
 They are more of a journal rather than a log.
-They will normally include things like mental health and how you felt during the day or your workout.
-They can reach a bit into some statistical information but this is normally saved for a training log.
+They will normally include mental health and how you felt during the day or your workout.
+They can reach some statistical information normally saved for a training log.

-Training logs are generally created of off some kind of a template.
-For example.
+Training logs are generally created off some kind of template, for example.
 You will be filled out a form that has the same fields.
-Things like current weight, daily workout, diet information, are all things that can be put in a training Log on a day to day basis.
+Things like current weight, daily workout, and diet information are all things that can be put in a training Log on a day-to-day basis.

-We wouldn’t recommend going all one route or all the other, both journaling and logging are important to keep an effective history of your past.
-I’ve found out through experience and that for convenience sake it’s nice to have two combined together in some way.
-This way it’s always easy to remember to do both.
+We wouldn’t recommend going all one route or all the other; journaling and logging are important to keep an effective history of your past.
+I’ve learned through experience that, for convenience’s sake, it’s nice to have two combined in some way.
+This way, it’s always easy to remember to do both.

 Benefits of recording your training

-The number one benefit of recoding your training is to have a detailed history to look back on.
+The number one benefit of recording your training is to have a detailed history to look back on.
 This can be very useful in times of planning.
-For example, to figure out what has worked for you and what hasn’t.
-It’s very useful for figuring out reasons for injuries or for times of burnout.
+For example, figure out what has worked for you and what hasn’t.
+It’s beneficial for figuring out reasons for injuries or for times of burnout.

-Have you ever sat down and tried to plan out training with nothing to work with?
-If you have something to look back upon a detailed account of what you’ve done over the past few weeks it’s easy to plan ahead, and to effectively increase your workout intensity, etc to improve for the future.
+Have you ever sat down and tried to plan training with nothing to work with?
+If you have something to look back upon, a detailed account of what you’ve done over the past few weeks, it’s easy to plan ahead and to effectively increase your workout intensity, etc., to improve for the future.